-CPD informational notice of receipt of the rezoning application to all affected members of City Council, registered neighborhood organizations, and property owners: 1/14/2021 Property legally posted for a period of 15 days and CPD written notice of the Planning Board public hearing sent to all affected members of City Council, registered neighborhood organizations, and property owners: 3/23/2021 Unanimous recommendation of approval by Denver Planning Board: 4/7/2021 CPD written notice of the Land Use, Transportation and Infrastructure Committee meeting sent to all affected members of City Council and registered neighborhood organizations, at least ten working days before the meeting: 4/5/2021 Land Use, Transportation, and Infrastructure Committee of Denver City Council moved the bill forward: 4/13/2021 Property legally posted for a period of 21 days and CPD notice of the City Council public hearing sent to all affected members of City Council and registered neighborhood organizations: 5/3/2021 City Council Public Hearing: 5/24/2021
+CPD informational notice of receipt of the rezoning application to all affected members of City Council, registered neighborhood organizations, and property owners: 1/14/2021 Property legally posted for a period of 15 days and CPD written notice of the Planning Board public hearing sent to all affected members of City Council, registered neighborhood organizations, and property owners: 3/23/2021 Unanimous recommendation of approval by Denver Planning Board: 4/7/2021 CPD written notice of the Land Use, Transportation and Infrastructure Committee meeting sent to all affected members of City Council and registered neighborhood organizations, at least ten working days before the meeting: 4/5/2021 Land Use, Transportation, and Infrastructure Committee of Denver City Council moved the bill forward: 4/13/2021 Property legally posted for a period of 21 days and CPD notice of the City Council public hearing sent to all affected members of City Council and registered neighborhood organizations: 5/3/2021 City Council Public Hearing: 6/21/2021

-- Registered Neighborhood Organizations (RNOs): To date, staff has received no comment letters from Registered Neighborhood Organizations. - Other Public Comment: To date, staff has received one public comment letter outlining a desire to see a commercial/mixed-use structure on the vacant lot instead of residential.
+- Registered Neighborhood Organizations (RNOs): To date, staff has received one comment letter in opposition from the Villa Park Neighborhood Association expressing concerns over lack of outreach and engagement. - Other Public Comment: To date, staff has received one public comment letter outlining a desire to see a commercial/mixed-use structure on the vacant lot instead of residential.